American River North Fork Chamberlain Run

 Season: spring, from snowmelt

-Agency: USFS, Auburn State Recreation Area
+Agency: USFS, Auburn Recreation Area, guided Whitewater Rafting

 Notes: © 1998, 2008 Bill Tuthill, CreeksYahoo.
 Photos © 2006 Martin Wong.

 Because of its proximity to Sacramento, some very exciting whitewater, and the striking beauty of its canyon, this is among the most popular advanced rivers in northern California.
 Distance is short, but boaters can overcome this drawback by setting two shuttles, or by combining this run with the beautiful class II-III run downstream.
+The combined run makes a superlative commercial rafting trip during spring snowmelt.

 In springtime, first low-elevation snowmelt, then medium-elevation snowmelt, bring up this run to exciting levels.
 Commercial rafters prefer flows between 1000 and 3000 cfs.
 Unfortunately this river gets very little high-elevation snowmelt, so flows do not last all summer.
 Carpe aquem (grab the flow) as they used to say in Latin.
 If warm rain falls on heavy snowpack, this river can become too high to run.
 The canyon is narrow, especially near Chamberlain Falls, so highwater conditions are difficult, requiring great skill.